 The equipment rental business is a major bright spot in an otherwise lackluster U.S. business environment.
 I forecast the market will grow 12% in 2014 to an estimated $36.6 billion total revenues.
 My figure does not include other types of rentals such as party or medical equipment.

-As you can see in Figure 1 at left, equipment rentals have grown in each of the past three years because of the uncertain business outlook facing equipment users.
+Equipment rentals have grown in each of the past 3 years because of the uncertain business outlook facing equipment users.
 Renting equipment is a good option for contractors whose project backlog outlook is a little murky.
 Couple that uncertainty with the increased equipment costs due to U.S. emission regulations, and the case for renting versus buying becomes very compelling.
 It appears to me, however, that the business outlook is firming up and some of that uncertainty will be removed.
 Offsetting an improved economy will be a decline in used equipment values (residual values).
-This will come as a result of the higher cost of machines equipped with the new emission devices, and the probability that used equipment will be difficult to sell in overseas markets, as has been the case in the past.
+This will come as a result of the higher cost of machines equipped with the new emission devices, and the probability that used equipment will be difficult to sell in overseas markets as has been the case in the past.
 So, I believe the trends still favor rent versus buy.

 We are seeing a good improvement in overall U.S. construction.
 The U.S. Government publishes statistics that track construction.
 The time-series is called Put-In-Place construction, and it's a measure of how much construction was completed in prior time periods.
 For the first time in several years, I believe both residential and non-residential construction will grow and lift total construction by 10 to 12% compared with 2013.